ronentk/academic-kickstart/content/publication/tamari-2020-process-wp/index.md

 publication_types: ["3"]
 abstract: "We develop Process Execution Graphs (PEG), an executable  document-level representation of real-world wet lab biochemistry protocols, addressing challenges such as cross-sentence relations, long-range coreference, grounding, and implicit arguments.
 We built a corpus of complex lab protocols  with  a novel interactive simulator built upon a text-based game engine that keeps track of entity traits and semantic constraints during annotation, yielding high quality annotated PEGs.
-Our framework presents several directions for future work, including the modelling of challenging long range dependencies, application of text-based games for real-world procedural text understanding, and extending simulation-based annotation to new domains.
+Our framework presents several directions for future work, including the modelling of challenging long range dependencies, application of text-based games for real-world procedural text understanding, and extending simulation-based annotation to new domains."

-\\* Project code to be released upon publication."
-featured: true
+featured: false
 publication: "WordPlay Workshop @ NeurIPS2020"
 url_preprint: "https://wordplay-workshop.github.io/modern/assets/pdfs/10.pdf"
 url_video: "https://slideslive.com/38942710/processlevel-representation-of-scientific-protocols-with-a-textbased-game-annotation-interface"